 The majority of engineers and producers (which we call “Artists“) are Waves users.
 In many cases the interaction works both ways.
 They have ideas that they forward to us, or we open a discussion with them.
 We then proceed by developing a relationship via our Artist Relations department.

 When it comes to emulations, is there a lengthy process involved?
 Do you need permission from the companies that created the original gear?

 The majority of the Waves emulated products are with an Artist or with a manufacturer.
 Each trademark we use is covered by an agreement with the manufacturer or the Artist that the product belongs to.

 I would imagine that each one is different, but on average, how long does an emulation plugin like Abbey Road REDD, CLA-2A or J37 take to create?

 An emulation project can take anything from 10-36 months depending on the complexity of the product emulated.

-The world is a mix of DIY producers, students, top winning Grammy engineers, live sound engineers, DJ/Producers, film composers, etc, each of which has their distinct target, budget and requirements.
+The world is a mix of DIY producers, students, top-winning Grammy engineers, live sound engineers, DJ/Producers, film composers, etc, each of which has their distinct target, budget and requirements.

 Our single plugin sales are much higher than ever before, while the bundles keep on track.
 There is an increase of young talent that understands the need for a toolbox of plugins that would differentiate them from one another.
 We provide the brushes and paint for each individual to create their colors and drawing.

-Out of all the Waves bundles, which one has been the most commercially successful for you guys?
+Which bundle one has been the most commercially successful for you guys?

-What’s the best selling Waves individual plugin?
+And what’s the best selling Waves individual plugin?